 Ultimately, we should be cautious when implementing temperature correction functions for SSP fluxes.
 Consider that field observations have already clearly shown that the presence of swell inhibits the surface fraction of whitecaps for a given wind speed (Sugihara et al., 2007).
-Hence, global climatologies of swell could potentially explain the latitudinal trends in SSP flux expected by (Jaeglé et al., 2011): swell rarely occurs in the tropics (where fluxes are expected to be higher), whereas swell frequently is present at high latitudes (where fluxes are expected to be lower) (Jiang & Chen, 2013).
-As a result, the resulting bias correction curve Jaeglé et al. (2011) derived from in situ and satellite observations of aerosol may be partially dependent on the presence (or absence) of swell.
-Yet, the curve attributed the latitudinal variations in flux necessary to fit their observations completely to variations in SST.
+Hence, global climatologies of swell could potentially explain the latitudinal trends in SSP flux expected by Jaeglé et al. (2011): swell rarely occurs in the tropics (where fluxes are expected to be higher), whereas swell is frequently present at high latitudes (where fluxes are expected to be lower) (Jiang & Chen, 2013).
+As a result, the resulting bias correction curve (Jaeglé et al., 2011) derived from in situ and satellite observations of aerosol may be partially dependent on the presence (or absence) of swell.
+Yet the curve attributed the latitudinal variations in flux necessary to fit their observations completely to variations in SST.
 Our own observations, which were made exclusively in the presence of swell, showed that the dependence of SSP fluxes on SST was much weaker than anticipated by Jaeglé et al. (2011), leading to a very negligible effect on model performance.
 We conclude that a more comprehensive global study of sea spray which fully controls for upwind wave and SST conditions is needed in order to decouple these two effects.
-In the interim, models should be cautious in implementing functions which could potentially over-exaggerate radiative feedback loops.
+In the interim, models should be cautious in implementing functions which could potentially overexaggerate radiative feedback loops.

-4.5 The Direct Radiative Effect
+4.5.
+The Direct Radiative Effect

-As the goal of this study was to understand how SSPs might influence the local radiation budget, it would be useful to evaluate whether or not changes to the parameterization of SSP fluxes result in substantial changes within existing climate-chemistry models (CCMs).
-A recent study comparing the winter-time AOD over the Southern Ocean found that current era parameterizations (e.g. Gong (2003)) of sea spray within a climate-chemistry model (CCM) resulted in over-estimations of the AOD relative to satellite observations (Revell et al., 2019).
-However, in the austral summer, the opposite was observed: namely, a lack of particles formed from the nucleation of sulfate-gasses resulted in under-estimates of AOD.
-Within this same study, the parameterization of surface flux, W{PL} , was implemented within the CCM to better constrain the contribution of SSPs to the total particle population (Revell et al., 2019).
-While W{PL} was not the best function determined by this work, it was similar in form to the Gong (2003) currently implemented within the CCM being studied, so it was an easy substitution.
-Since W{PL} had a Nash-Sutcliffe coefficient of 0.6 it also produced results that were consistent with Eq.
-(11).
-It is important to note that W{PL} was used to re-scale the size distribution of the Gong (2003) parameterization, so any changes would be related to differences in the scaling function and not to differences between size distributions.
-Results conclusively showed that the more conservative estimates of the surface flux of SSPs generated by W{PL} completely removed the bias in winter-time AOD that was previously observed.
-Therefore, we are confident that the parameterization for the surface flux of SSPs presented in Eq.
-(11) will result in better predictions of the abundance of SSPs within the Southern Ocean region.
-More importantly, Revell et al. (2019) show that it helps disentangle the potential compensating errors in predicting the AOD for studies interested in the more complicated gas phase and aqueous phase chemistry which produces sulfate particles from volatile marine precursors like dimethylsulfide.
+As the goal of this study was to understand how SSPs might influence the local radiation budget, it would be useful to evaluate whether or not changes to the parameterization of SSP fluxes result in substantial changes within existing CCMs.
+A recent study comparing the wintertime AOD over the Southern Ocean found that current era parameterizations (e.g., Gong, 2003) of sea spray within a CCM resulted in overestimations of the AOD relative to satellite observations (Revell et al., 2019).
+However, in the austral summer, the opposite was observed: namely, a lack of particles formed from the nucleation of sulfate gasses resulted in underestimates of AOD.
+Within this same study, the parameterization of surface flux, $W{\rm PL}$, was implemented within the CCM to better constrain the contribution of SSPs to the total particle population (Revell et al., 2019).
+While $W{\rm PL}$ was not the best function determined by this work, it was similar in form to the Gong (2003) currently implemented within the CCM being studied, so it was an easy substitution.
+Since $W{\rm PL}$ had a Nash-Sutcliffe coefficient of 0.6 it also produced results that were consistent with equation (11).
+It is important to note that $W{\rm PI}$ was used to rescale the size distribution of the Gong (2003) parameterization, so any changes would be related to differences in the scaling function and not to differences between size distributions.
+Results conclusively showed that the more conservative estimates of the surface flux of SSPs generated by $W{\rm PL}$ completely removed the bias in wintertime AOD that was previously observed.
+Therefore, we are confident that the parameterization for the surface flux of SSPs presented in equation (11) will result in better predictions of the abundance of SSPs within the Southern Ocean region.
+More importantly, Revell et al. (2019) show that it helps disentangle compensating errors in predicting AOD over the Southern Ocean.
+These errors arise from uncertainties in predicting sea spray particle abundance and uncertainties in the more complicated gas-phase and aqueous-phase chemistry modules, which produce sulfate particles from volatile marine precursors like dimethylsulfide.